locationtech-labs/geopyspark/docs/guides/layers.rst

 ^^^^^^^^^^^^^^^^^

-The first option is to create a ``RasterLayer`` from a PySpark ``RDD`` via the ``from_numpy_rdd`` class method.
-This step can be a bit more involved, as it requires the data within the PySpark RDD to be formatted in a specific way (see `How is Data Stored and Represented in GeoPySpark <#How-is-Data-Stored-and-Represented-in-GeoPySpark?>`__ for more information).
+The first option is to create a ``RasterLayer`` from a PySpark ``RDD`` via the :meth:`~geopyspark.geotrellis.layer.RasterLayer.from_numpy_rdd` class method.
+This step can be a bit more involved, as it requires the data within the PySpark RDD to be formatted in a specific way (see `How is Data Stored and Represented in GeoPySpark <#how-is-data-stored-and-represented-in-geopyspark>`__ for more information).

 The following example constructs an ``RDD`` from a tuple.
 The first element is a ``ProjectedExtent`` because we have decided to make the data spatial.
 If we were dealing with spatial-temproal data, then ``TemporalProjectedExtent`` would be the first element.
 A ``Tile`` will always be the second element of the tuple.

 .. code:: python3

     arr = np.ones((1, 16, 16), dtype='int')
     tile = gps.Tile.from_numpy_array(numpy_array=np.array(arr), no_data_value=-500)

     extent = gps.Extent(0.0, 1.0, 2.0, 3.0)
     projected_extent = gps.ProjectedExtent(extent=extent, epsg=3857)

     rdd = pysc.parallelize([(projected_extent, tile), (projected_extent, tile)])
     multiband_raster_layer = gps.RasterLayer.from_numpy_rdd(layer_type=gps.LayerType.SPATIAL, numpy_rdd=rdd)
     multiband_raster_layer